SonicShulk100/SonicShulk100/README.md

 - 👋 Hi, I’m @SonicShulk100
 - 👀 I’m interested in Programming languages
 - 🌱 I’m currently learning PHP, Java, C#, Python concerning matrixes.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on : Unavailable at the moment
-- 📫 How to reach me ...
+- 📫 How to reach me : Unavailable at the moment.
-- 😄 Pronouns: He/They
+- 😄 Pronouns: He/him
 - ⚡ Fun fact: ...

 <!---